Dialogue: What is your name?

 We'll start with the simplest personal pronouns:

-It is important to remember that Inuktut verbs always indicate who is doing the action through the verb ending:
+It is important to remember that Inuktut verb endings always tell you who is performing the action described in the verb root:

 Because the verb ending already tells us who is doing an action, personal pronouns are redundant and aren’t normally used before a verb.
 Where personal pronouns are used is when :